Juggern4ut/cyberSecurityProjectMeier/README.md

 There are many ways to make a denial of service attack more difficult.
 In this fix the library `django-ratelimit` is used which allows the developer to set a limit to certain views so that they cannot be called an unlimited amount of time.

 In this fix only the views that handle post requests have a rate limit set.
 In a productive system it might also make sense to limit the other views aswell.
 Using the same technique we could also limit the login attempts to prevent brute force attacks aswell.

+## Disclaimer

+This is only a demo project that is meant to display common security flaws.
+The focus has been put on the five flaws listed above and not on the usability or correctnes of the application.
+Do not use any of this code in a productive system.